ESGF/esgf-user-support/metagrid.rst

 Q:  Can I use my existing ESGF account?

 A:  Existing ESGF accounts are not compatible with Metagrid.
-For now, *test* accounts are available.
-You have the option to create a test account at the CEDA server or use credentials from GitHUb or your ORCID
+Sign in is managed by the Globus Auth capability with hundreds of Insitutional Identity providers, also incluing OrcID, Google, and Github accounts.

 Downloads
 *********